Cliffhanger (1993 film): Cut version

 For its British cinema release, the film was cut by over a minute, then by a further 16 seconds on video and DVD to gain a '15' certificate.
-Chief victim was the scene in which Delmar beats up Tucker, but other cuts included aggressive strong language and other moments of violence.
+Chief victim was the scene in which Delmar (Craig Fairbrass) beats up Hal Tucker (Michael Rooker), but other cuts included aggressive strong language and other moments of violence.
 However, the 2008 DVD release was given a '15' with no cuts made.

 Home media

 Cliffhanger was released on VHS for rental in the United States in December 1993.
 It was released on DVD on November 26, 1997 and re-released for the Collector's Edition on June 13, 2000 by Columbia TriStar Home Video.
 As such, it is the only Carolco film that is not owned by Lionsgate Home Entertainment, and is instead owned by Sony Pictures in North America.
 The film on Blu-ray was released first in United Kingdom on August 4, 2008, Australia and Mexico in 2009 by Optimum Home Entertainment and Universal Studios Home Entertainment under the StudioCanal banner, and in the United States on January 12, 2010, and on 4K UltraHD Blu-ray on 15 January 2019.
 The film was re-released on Blu-ray in Australia and United Kingdom only from 2018 to 2019 for the film's 25th anniversary under the Classics Remastered and Brand New Restoration.
-The film was re-released with Last Action Hero on Blu-ray 2-Movie Collection on November 2, 2021.
+The film was re-released with Last Action Hero on a Blu-ray 2-Movie Collection on November 2, 2021.